 The 16-country group includes all ten members of the Association of Southeast Asian Nations (ASEAN), together with their free trade agreement partners: Australia, China, India, Japan, New Zealand, and South Korea.

-Talks for the accord kicked off in 2012 with a view to achieve “a modern, comprehensive, high-quality and mutually beneficial economic partnership agreement among the ASEAN Member States and ASEAN’s FTA Partners,” according to the guiding principles released at the time.
+Talks for the accord kicked off in 2012 with a view to achieving “a modern, comprehensive, high-quality and mutually beneficial economic partnership agreement among the ASEAN Member States and ASEAN’s FTA Partners,” according to the guiding principles released at the time.
 (See Bridges Weekly, 21 November 2012)

-While the group had previously indicated their goal of inking a deal in 2016, that timeframe has now been pushed back, with a draft work programme and schedule being prepared for the coming year.
+While the group had previously indicated their goal of inking a deal in 2016, that timeframe has now been pushed back, with a draft work program and schedule being prepared for the coming year.

 This most recent round reportedly saw the conclusion of a chapter dedicated to small and medium-sized enterprises (SMEs), marking the second completed chapter of the deal, according to RCEP officials quoted in the Jakarta Post.
 (See Bridges Weekly, 10 November 2016)

 Other topics on the docket for a future RCEP deal include trade in goods and services; investment; intellectual property; competition; and dispute settlement, among other potential issues.
 The chapter on economic and technical cooperation has already been completed.
 The next round is expected next February in Japan.

 In other regional news, two members of RCEP – Australia and Indonesia – are working to finalise their own bilateral negotiations for a Comprehensive Economic Partnership Agreement (IA-CEPA) by the end of 2017 or sooner, according to Australian Trade Minister Steven Ciobo.